-!\$omp task depend(type:list)
+!\$omp task depend(type: list)

-where type is in, out or inout and list is a list of variables.
+where type is in, out and list is a list of variables.

-- list may contain subarrays: OpenMP 4.0 includes a syntax for C/C++ - in: the generated task will be a dependent task of all previously generated sibling tasks that reference at least one of the list items in an out or inout clause. - out or inout: the generated task will be a dependent task of all previously generated sibling tasks that reference at least one of the list items in in, out or inout clause.
+- list may contain subarrays: OpenMP 4.0 includes a syntax for C/C++ - in: the generated task will be a dependent task of all previously generated sibling tasks that reference at least one of the list items in an out clause. - out: the generated task will be a dependent task of all previously generated sibling tasks that reference at least one of the list items in in or out clause. - can also use inout for clarity, but semantics are same as out